 Question: I have a girl who sold some of the extra cookies the troop ordered to fill full cases.
 When these additional packages sold are added to her original order she is eligible to receive additional awards and incentives.
 How do I order these additional items?

-Answer: Complete the "Additional Packages Sold By Girls" form include this form with your final paper work you give to your Community Cookie Sale Manager.
-Additional incentives will be ordered from Little Brownie Baker and sent to your Community Cookie Sale Manager.
+Answer: Complete the "Additional Packages Sold By Girls" form. include this form with your final paper work you give to your Community Cookie Sale Manager.
+Additional incentives will be ordered and sent to your Community Cookie Sale Manager.
 Girls cannot receive individual credit for packages sold at cookie booths.

 Question: I have one girl whose parent(s) have not turned in the money for cookies owed.
 What do I do?

-Answer: Do not turn the money in from troop proceeds.
-Troops do not have to turn in these monies but do NOT receive troop proceeds on this girl's sales until the monies are paid.
-Provide the name of the girl and the reason given (if any) for non-payment.
+Answer: Do not pay for these cookies from your troop proceeds.
+Troops do not have to use the hard-earned troop proceeds earned by other girls to pay for cookies not paid for by one girl’s parents, but troops also do not receive troop proceeds on this girl's sales until the cookie are paid for by the parents.
+Provide to the council the name of the girl and the reason given (if any) for non-payment.
 Send a copy of the signed parent permission form and the receipt signed by the parent when they picked up the cookies.
-The Council Chief Resource Development Officer will contact you upon receiving this information at the Girl Scout Center.
+The Council Chief Resource Development Officer will contact you upon receiving this information.
 The parent will then be contacted.
 Girl Scouts of Manitou prosecutes all persons who owe monies from cookie sales.

 Question: Should I accept one check from parents for total girls’ sale?